iman-khaeruddin/pre-test/README.md

 ```
 - Get all message with long life connection

-You can use this [tool](https://chrome.google.com/webstore/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn)
+You can use this [tool](https://chrome.google.com/webstore/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn) for test